tylerwolf35/wego/README.md

    will be generated in your `$HOME` directory (it will be hidden in some file managers due to the filename starting with a dot).
 If the command is not found run `alias wego=/home/$USER/go/bin/wego`.
 0. __With a [Dark Sky](https://darksky.net) account__ (new default)
-    * Create your account on https://darksky.net/dev
+    * Create your account at https://darksky.net/dev
     * Update the following `.wegorc` config variables to fit your needs:
     ```
       backend=darksky